Nalleyer/hexo-theme-typescript/README.md

 * The icon fonts are from [icomoon](https://icomoon.io/).
 * The default English font is Futura PT via Adobe Typekit.
 If you are using Typekit like me, please change the embedded javascript code in `layout/_partial/head.ejs`, else you can delete the corresponding code.

-This theme currently support 3 search services:
+This theme currently support 4 search services:

 * Google custom search
+* Hexo Local search (hexo-json-content)
 * Algolia search
 * Microsoft Azure search